brainlife/warehouse/docs/index.md

   nav: "docs"
 ---

-Brain-Life Warehouse is the main component of Brain-Life where you can archive data, register application and process data.
+Brain-Life Warehouse allows you to organize / archive datasets, register application and process data.

-TODO.